What is Stormwater?

 The CULTEC Complete Stormwater Management System:

-CULTEC, Inc. is the manufacturer of CULTEC Contactor® and Recharger® Plastic Stormwater Detention/Retention Chambers, CULTEC HVLV Header Systems and CULTEC Stormfilter® Water Quality Filtration Chambers.
+CULTEC, Inc. is the manufacturer of CULTEC Contactor® and Recharger® Plastic Stormwater Detention/Retention Chambers, CULTEC HVLV™ Header Systems and CULTEC Stormfilter® Water Quality Filtration Chambers.

 Each of the products listed below may be used in conjunction with each other to provide a BMP manner of subsurface stormwater management in accordance to Phase II of the federally mandated Clean Water Act.
 The Clean Water Act mandates that a certain percentage of stormwater run-off be contained and treated on-site.
 This means that developers and homeowners need to capture and contain a degree of stormwater run-off that is shed by their impervious structures such as buildings and parking areas.
 Infiltration has been proven to be the leader in the removal of phosphorous, nitrogen, lead, zinc, suspended solids and organic carbon when compared to wetlands, water quality ponds, filtering systems and water quality swales.

-Systems may be installed quickly and easily using a patented overlapping rib connection unique to CULTEC chambers.
+Systems may be installed quickly and easily using an overlapping rib connection unique to CULTEC chambers.
 They require less stone and area than most pipe systems.
 They allow land to be use for other purposes such as parking.
-They are lightweight, yet they can withstand AASHTO H25 designation.
+They are lightweight, yet they can withstand AASHTO HS-25 defined loads wehn installed according to CULTEC's recommended installation instructions.

 Water enters from a collective device, typically from a catch basin inlet structure; it then passes through our CULTEC Stormfilter® Water Quality Filtration Chamber to remove silt, fines and debris.
 The stormwater is then conveyed from the CULTEC Stormfilter® and directed into the CULTEC Recharger® Chambers via our internal manifold system for storage until it can infiltrate back into the ground.